Check out our partners!

 The Green Cup Challenge invites all K-12 schools to measure and reduce energy use, improve recycling and waste reduction and promote water conservation.
 Students, teachers and staff discover they have the power to save energy in their schools, and that their actions can translate into financial savings and positive change for the world.
 During 2014-2015, 300 participating schools conserved over 1.5 Gigawatts of electricity over four weeks.
 That’s over 2.5 million lbs of CO2 that were kept out of our atmosphere in just one month!
 The Green Cup Challenge empowers students, raises awareness about climate change and resource conservation, and unites school communities around a common goal.
 Students, teachers and staff discover they have the power to save energy in their schools, and that their actions can translate into financial savings for their school, and positive change for the world.

 Planet Aid is a nonprofit organization that collects and recycles used clothing and shoes to protect the environment and support sustainable development in impoverished communities around the world.
-The projects it support improve health, increase income, aid vulnerable children, train teachers, and help strengthen communities and reduce poverty.
+The projects it supports improve health, increase income, aid vulnerable children, train teachers, and help strengthen communities and reduce poverty.
 Planet Aid’s local offices work with schools, youth groups, and community organizations to raise environmental awareness and inspire participants help make a difference in the world.
 Thousands of schools and other organizations across the United States already host a bright yellow Planet Aid recycling bin, which not only makes it easy to reduce waste but also serves as a humble reminder of the good that can be done in the world.

 The Wild Center and Adirondack Youth Climate Summits